14 November 2019

 - the element is off-screen using negative positioning values.

-Iframes that aren’t labelled as hidden load when a user scrolls near them (like images).
+Iframes that aren’t labeled as hidden load when a user scrolls near them (like images).

 What about the